manarai/scJDO/README.md

 - The reverse drift captures how much "work" would be required to reprogram cells backward in time (e.g., iPSC or rejuvenation).

 The difference $\Delta u = u_{\text{fwd}} - u_{\text{rev}}$ quantifies irreversibility — an analog of biological entropy production.
 This forward–reverse asymmetry provides a rigorous way to identify irreversible cell-fate decisions and the regulators (Yamanaka-like factors) capable of reversing them.

+### Temporal Jacobians and Archetype Decomposition

+scIDiff computes the temporal Jacobian tensors for both the forward ($J_{\text{fwd}}$) and reverse ($J_{\text{rev}}$) drift fields:

+$$J_{\text{fwd}}(t) = \frac{\partial u_{\text{fwd}}}{\partial x}(t) \quad \text{and} \quad J_{\text{rev}}(t) = \frac{\partial u_{\text{rev}}}{\partial x}(t)$$

+These Jacobians represent the instantaneous, causal influence of each gene on the expression rate of every other gene at a specific time $t$.
+To uncover the dominant modes of regulation and communication, scIDiff performs Singular Value Decomposition (SVD) on these tensors.

+For a given Jacobian $J(t)$, the SVD is:

+$$J(t) = U \Sigma V^T$$

+- **Regulatory Archetypes (U):** The left singular vectors (columns of $U$) represent co-regulated gene modules, or *regulatory archetypes*, that are active during the process.
+- **Communication Archetypes (V):** The right singular vectors (columns of $V$) correspond to the cellular states that are most influential, forming *communication archetypes*.

+This decomposition provides a low-rank approximation of the complex, high-dimensional regulatory dynamics, revealing the underlying structure of gene regulation during both forward (e.g., differentiation) and reverse (e.g., reprogramming) processes.

+### 🧬 Biological Guidance with RNA Velocity

+While the Schrödinger Bridge finds the most probable path between two cell populations, this path is a mathematical optimum—the "straightest line" through a high-dimensional landscape.
+Biological processes, however, rarely take the straightest path.
+They are constrained by the intricate machinery of gene regulation.

+To ensure our model respects these biological rules, `scIDiff` incorporates RNA velocity as a **biological compass**.
+By measuring the ratio of newly transcribed (unspliced) to mature (spliced) mRNA, RNA velocity provides a direct readout of the cell's immediate future—the direction it is *actually* moving in the next instant.

+`scIDiff` uses this information not as a rigid constraint, but as a powerful guiding force.
+As it computes the long-range trajectory between cell states, it continuously checks its direction against the local, instantaneous vectors provided by RNA velocity.
+This ensures the global path is composed of steps that are mechanistically plausible and consistent with the cell's internal transcriptional dynamics.

+The result is a model that balances global optimality with local biological realism, producing trajectories that are not just mathematically probable, but also biologically faithful.

 ## 🧠 What scIDiff Learns